gavinmdouglas/parallel_joblog_summary/README.md

 1. Finished successfully (and only present once in log)
 2. Failed (and only present once in log)
 3. Were never run (i.e., not found in log)

+This information can also be output, but only if there is at least on occurrence of each (because they are rare issues):
 4. Present multiple times in log, but was successful everytime.
 Indicates redundancy and likely user error.
 5. Present multiple times in log, but failed everytime.
 6. Finished successfully upon last instance, but failed when run earlier in log (so likely re-run after an error)